Land, Norway

 Land is a traditional district in Innlandet county, Norway.
-The area consists of the municipalities Nordre Land and Søndre Land.
+The area consists of Nordre Land Municipality and Søndre Land Municipality.
 Land is centered on the northern part of Randsfjorden, to the southeast of the district of Valdres.

+History

 In the early Viking Age, before Harald Fairhair was king, Land was a petty kingdom.
 For centuries, the area of Land was a parish within the Church of Norway.
 On 1 January 1838, the parish of Land was established as the new Land Municipality after the new formannskapsdistrikt law was passed, establishing municipal governments across Norway.
-That municipality was short-lived and in 1847, it was split into Nordre Land and Søndre Land.
+That municipality was short-lived and in 1847, it was split into Nordre Land Municipality and Søndre Land Municipality.
 By the time of the partition, Land had a population of 9,199.
+Later, the Torpa Municipality and Fluberg Municipality were created by dividing Nordre Land and Søndre Land municipalities, but those new municipalities were short-lived.